Aligning Language Models with Real-time Knowledge Editing: KEDAS: A Proposal for Real-time Knowledge Editing Alignment

 \subsection{Self-adaptive Post-alignment Inference}

-In the inference phase, we employ both the original pre-alignment model and the post-alignment adapter, which does not consume extra memory while enabling two different inference paths.
+In the inference phase, we employ both the original pre-alignment model and the post-alignment adapter, which does not consume extra memory while enabling two inference paths.
 Each time a query $q$ is requested, the filter-based smart retriever is utilized to recall possible relevant edits in the memory.
-If there exists a relevant edit $e^*$, indicating that the query involves edited knowledge, we fill both $e^*$ and $q$ into the knowledge editing prompt (described in Preliminaries) and then feed the prompt into the model with the post-alignment adapters activated.
+If there exists a set of relevant edits $\mathcal{E}^*$, indicating that the query may involve edited knowledge, we fill both $\mathcal{E}^*$ and $q$ into the knowledge editing prompt (see \S~\ref{subsec:lte}) and then pass the prompt to the model with the post-alignment adapters activated.
 Otherwise, the query directly goes through the pre-alignment model without any processing.
 The inference strategy is formularized below:

-where $a$ denotes the final answer, $f_\Phi$ denotes the original model parametrized by $\Phi$, $f_{\Phi + \Delta\Phi(\Theta)}$ denotes the model with post-alignment adapters, and $\mathbf{KEPrompt}(\cdot, \cdot)$ denotes the knowledge editing prompt template.
+where $a$ denotes the final answer, $f_\Phi$ denotes the original model parametrized by $\Phi$, $f_{\Phi + \Delta\Phi(\Theta)}$ denotes the model with post-alignment adapters $\Delta\Phi(\Theta)$, and $\mathbf{KEPrompt}(\cdot, \cdot)$ denotes the knowledge editing prompt template.

-This is the core feature of KEDAS, allowing LLMs to learn the meta capability of in-context knowledge editing for queries related to edited knowledge under massive editing settings, while preserving its original behavior for other queries and thus avoiding over-fitting.